SpinalHDL/SpinalWorkshop/src/main/scala/workshop/stream/spec.md

 - The width of `cmdB`/`rsp` payload is 32 bits
 - The memory should be read by an synchronous way

-There is the diagram of the component to implement :
+There is the diagram of the component to implement :<br>
 ![](assets/StreamUnit.svg)

 There is the specification of IO :